mgd1984/reactlllm/README.md

 Before you begin, ensure you have met the following requirements:

 - You have a recent version of Node.js installed.
 - You have downloaded [LM Studio](https://lmstudio.ai/) and have a Local Inference Server running.
 LM Studio makes this super easy.
-I've tested with [openhermes-2.5-mistral-7b.Q5_K_S.gguf](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF)
+I've tested with [openhermes-2.5-mistral-7b.Q5_K_S.gguf](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF), but there are [many other](https://huggingface.co/TheBloke) models to choose from.
+The model you choose will determine the quality of the responses you get from the assistant, but is also dependent upon your hardware.

 ## Installation